 Director: Peter J. Karol

-Associate Professor Peter J. Karol, director of the Intellectual Property Law concentration, is a former law firm partner specializing in IP litigation and appeals, and in trademark and copyright portfolio licensing and development.
+Associate Professor Peter J. Karol is the director of the Intellectual Property Law concentration.
+He is a former law firm partner specializing in IP litigation and appeals, and in trademark and copyright portfolio licensing and development.
 He writes on intellectual property matters, including patent, trademark, and copyright law.